All Recipes Other Desserts

 • Once all of the sugar water is added, add the ube extract and keep mixing on medium speed.
 If you want a deeper purple color, add your purple food coloring now.

 • Whip for about 10-15 minutes, or until the mixture is thick, glossy, doubled in size, and reaches soft peaks.
 If you overwhip, the mixture will be dull, come apart easily, and hard to spread.
+Make sure the mixture is cool to the touch before the next step, or the marshmallows will be soggy after setting.

 • Remove marshmallow block from pan and cut into sizes.
 Dip cut sides into powdered sugar to prevent them from sticking.